davekinkead/thesis/paper.coffee.md

 bibliography: /Users/dave/Dropbox/Research/readings/.library.bibtex
 ---

-> This is an argument about democratic inclusion and justifications of democracy.
-I show that any account of democracy that relies on the outcomes of democracy processes to show democracy's value must have a congruent account of inclusion.
+> This is an argument about the relationship between democratic inclusion and instrumental justifications of democracy.
+I demonstrate that any account of democracy that relies on the outcomes of democracy processes to show democracy's value must have a congruent account of inclusion.
+Not only that, but because different accounts of democracy rely on different and incompatible accounts of inclusion, these accounts of democracy are themselves incompatible.

-> There are many possible accounts of democratic inclusion.
-The differences in each make them incompatible with each other to certain degrees.
-I argue that any incompatibility in accounts of inclusion can infect accounts of democracy and render them incompatible with each other.
+> This paper is unique in that is simultaneously a philosophical argument and a computer simulation.
+Written in [literate coffeescript](http://coffeescript.org/), the code descibed in the paper can also be executed by a computer to demonstrate the argument being described.
+The reader may generate both the argument in PDF, or the simulation and results in HTML with the command `coffee paper.coffee.md epistemic`.

-> Simultaneously a philosophical argument and a computer simulation, this paper is written in [literate coffeescript](http://coffeescript.org/), allowing the code described by the text to be executed with the command `coffee -l filename`.
-The following links outline [installation](http://coffeescript.org/#installation) and [dependency](https://npmjs.org/doc/install.html) requirements.
+> The following links outline [paper](https://github.com/davekinkead/modelling-the-boundary-problem), [installation](http://coffeescript.org/#installation), and [dependency](https://npmjs.org/doc/install.html) requirements.

 ## Introduction